Sacroiliac (SI) joint pain usually hurts in your low back and buttocks. It’s one of the major causes of low back pain.

-Muscles and ligaments, which are strong bands of tissue, hold the bones of the SI joint in place.
-These ligaments add stability and allow the joints to move as they should.
+In addition to the back muscles, ligaments — which are strong bands of tissue — hold the bones of the SI joint in place.
+These ligaments add stability to the pelvis and allow the joints to move as they should.

-The sacroiliac joint is part of a kinetic chain that keeps you upright.
-The SI joints help support the weight of your body.
+The SI joint is part of a kinetic chain that keeps you upright, helping to support the weight of your body.

 What Causes SI Joint Pain?

 Because you use your SI joint in many day-to-day movements, it’s vulnerable to injury.
 Some causes of SI joint pain and inflammation include:

 - Performing activities that involve twisting, bending, or heavy lifting (like swinging a golf club, gardening, or shoveling snow).

 - Trauma or injury to your lower back area.

 - Osteoarthritis, which wears down the cartilage in your joints.